NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-01-identity-and-user-provisioning.md

 ## Implementation evidenced

-The supplied Microsoft Entra user-list screenshot shows eight accounts using the `nyashajiri.com` user principal name (UPN) suffix.
+The supplied Microsoft Entra user-list screenshot shows eight accounts using the `nyashajiri.com` domain and  user principal name (UPN) suffix.
 Each displayed account is a **Member**, with **On-premises sync: No**.

 | Display name | User principal name |
 | --- | --- |